Discover/Beckett API

 print(result.title, result.date)

-# Drill into a single article's full checklist detail
+# Drill into an article's full checklist detail

 article = client.articles.list(sport=Sport.FOOTBALL, limit=1).first()